 Ultimately what I learnt was invaluable and my comfort zone altered.
 It meant that taking on these kind of roles and all the associated activities became easier.
 I’ve realised that the first time of doing something for me is hard.
 Once I’ve done it once, it becomes easier.
 Once I’ve done it many times, it can become routine.
 That’s the point at which I need a new challenge to push the boundaries of my comfort zone again.

 The other important point is that you don’t have to be out of your comfort zone all the time.
 As an introvert I undertook some activities that were uncomfortable for me, but the main part of my job was within my comfort zone.
-Recently having started my own business (something which would have previously been way too far out of my comfort zone), I’ve interacted more with others in the same position.
 Those who are more extroverted seem to struggle with things that come naturally to me like administration activities (and the dreaded spreadsheet).
-They do however need to spend some time doing these “introverted” activities out of their comfort zone to run a successful business.
+They need to spend some time doing these “introverted” activities out of their comfort zone to be successful in their own roles.

 Whether introverted or extroverted, if you want to develop your skills, or encourage others in your team to develop theirs, that involves leaving your comfort zone.
 The best way to facilitate this is to find a way that feels safe to do it.
 Create that environment where there is support and encouragement, where mistakes are allowed and successes are celebrated.